nobodyisnobody/write-ups/README.md

 hacking hardware, low-level stuff, with a preference for binary exploitation.

-You can contact me on discord --> nobodyisnobody#5709
+📫 You can contact me on discord --> nobodyisnobody#5709

-nobodyisnobody still hacking....
+*nobodyisnobody still hacking....*

 ---
 ### Write-ups INDEX